Emily C. A. Snyder: French farce

 In 2018, Snyder produced The Other, Other Woman, a French farce play, written largely in rhyming couplets.
 She first premiered a sneak peek scene, where she played the prologue and Mother Abbess at the Sheen Center.
-The developmental production at El Barrio Art Space, NYC, was well-received, with reviewer Zelda Knapp pointing out Snyder's skill with verse:"When the rhyming couplets break apart into simple and honest speech, the audience takes a collective breath and holds it.
-The ache of love unexpressed and inexpressible."Snyder herself seemed to indicate that the play was largely autobiographical and cathartic to write.
+Reviewer Zelda Knapp wrote that "When the rhyming couplets break apart into simple and honest speech, the audience takes a collective breath and holds it.
+The ache of love unexpressed and inexpressible."
+Snyder herself seemed to indicate that the play was largely autobiographical and cathartic to write.

+Other works

 Medieval plays

 In 2019, Snyder premiered her feminist Arthurian duology, The Table Round and The Siege Perilous.
-Combining the myths of King Arthur, Queen Guinevere, and Sir Lancelot, Merlin vs. Morgan le Fay, the Lady of Shalott, Sir Gawain and the Green Knight, Tristan and Isolde, the Grail Quest and the Fall of Camelot, this ambitious duology was well received in New York City.
-Like many of Snyder's plays, she developed the script through improvisations and public readings, including a "spit draft" presentation, which is a partially completed script with silly interstitial materials, presented as a performance.
+The duology combined the myths of King Arthur, Queen Guinevere, and Sir Lancelot, Merlin vs. Morgan le Fay, the Lady of Shalott, Sir Gawain and the Green Knight, Tristan and Isolde, the Grail Quest and the Fall of Camelot.
+She developed the script through improvisations and public readings, including a "spit draft" presentation, which is a partially completed script with humorous interstitial materials, presented as a performance.
 Snyder had been writing her take on the Arthur myth as early as 2017, where she apparently had first been considering Tom Hiddleston for the role of Britain's most famous king.

-Audio

-Snyder has written and performed many audio pieces, from podcasting to audio drama.

 Podcaster

-Hamlet to Hamilton: Exploring Verse Drama

-In 2020, Snyder founded her podcast, Hamlet to Hamilton: Exploring Verse Drama, with co-creator and audio engineer, Colin Kovarik.
-The podcast, which chronicles Snyder's discoveries about writing verse drama and lessons to the listener about how to create their own work, began when Snyder and Kovarik were looking for work at the beginning of the 2020 pandemic.
-The first episode, "Defining Verse Drama" premiered on 7 October 2020 on the Anchor platform.
+In 2020, Snyder founded her podcast about writing with co-creator and audio engineer Colin Kovarik.
+The first episode, "Defining Verse Drama", premiered on 7 October 2020 on the Anchor platform.

-In addition to regular seasons, Snyder and Kovarik interview contemporary verse dramatists and artists, as well as hosting round tables and one-on-one talks about lessons learned.
-Some notable interviews include playwrights Peter Oswald and Glyn Maxwell, both of whom premiered contemporary verse plays at Shakespeare's Globe.

-Writer

-Quinn Originals

-Between 22-29 September 2022, the audio erotica app, Quinn, premiered a new audio romance series penned by Snyder, called The Inventor's Apprentice.
-The three part series was voiced by Thomas Doherty, directed by Rob Valentine, with sound design by Ross Burman.
-It was produced by WTC and Quinn Inc. Following the time traveling adventures of Horatio Godkin and Arabella Bellamy in the Victorian Era, the three part series debuted between 22-29 September 2022.
-The series garnered praise particularly for its presentation of the feminine gaze in the world of audio romance and erotica.